MichaelHDesigns/erebor/docs.md

 POST:
   - sender (the public address of the sender)
-  - recipient (can be a valid email address or username)
+  - recipient (can be a valid email address, username, or E164 format phone number)
   - currency
   - amount